2024 Conferences on Student Success in Higher Education

 - Learning Lab (30 minutes): Designed to give participants actionable ideas and tools to take back to their campus.
 Presenters will share ideas for 20 minutes, followed by 10 minutes for questions.

 - Roundtable Discussion (50 minutes): Less formal ways to engage other attendees around a central topic or program area.
 Roundtable discussion sessions will be held concurrently throughout the event in a specific space.
 Facilitators usually provide a brief introduction to a topic (5-10 minutes) and then lead a discussion with several prompting questions.
-Please note: Roundtables are meant to generate discussion and engagement amongst participants, there will be NO A/V used in any roundtable sessions.
-This includes no PowerPoint or similar presentations, audio or video clips, etc. No A/V will be provided or permitted for roundtable sessions.

 - Extended Learning (75 minutes): Provide additional time for audience engagement or discussion.
 This format is also appropriate for panel discussions, skill demonstration, and practice, or multi-institutional case study presentations.
 There are a limited number of extended general interest session opportunities.

 - Product Educational Session (50 minutes): Third-party organizations and companies have an opportunity to present relevant educational content to conference attendees.
 Presentations typically include institutional partners in the sharing of educational practices or technology.